Digital Platforms: A Gateway To Social Change…

 Platform: Facebook, Twitter

-In the space of 24 hours my Facebook network pushed the letter around the world.
+In the space of 24 hours my Facebook network pushed the letter out to their Facebook networks.
 I was sitting at the Leichardt library the on Wednesday morning when my old uni pal Mick gave me a buzz to see how I was travelling.
-He said “Mate it’s been shared 10,000 times on Facebook!” #peoplepower #humansrule!
+He said “Mate it’s been shared 4,000 times on Facebook!”

-At this point It dawned on me – we had a powerful piece of content at our disposal.
-I formed a strategy – to basically connect with as many people as possible.
-Create channels to send the letter to friends and family in order to give it the best chance at life I could 🙂
+At this point I realised the letter was a solid piece of content.
+I formed a strategy – to connect with as many people as possible and create channels to send the letter to friends and family in order to give it the best chance at life I could 🙂

 *13 Shares, 91 Likes, 10 Comments